-... coming Product Owner has a product vision whose realization is beyond the reach of any individual.
+... coming Out of the Mist, the Product Owner has a product vision whose realization is beyond the reach of any individual.
 The Product Owner is either working alone at the forefront of a new venture, or is working in the company of people who are impassioned by the same vision.
 The fledgling effort might have formed in The Mist and needs to come together.
 The effort is at a point of taking steps to turn the vision into a reality, both by coordinating the work of the longstanding members of the group and potentially by involving new people.
 Together they seek a way to balance their collective identity with individual development responsibilities: to connect to each other under a framework that manages time and talent to support the business and create a rewarding workplace.

 ✥ ✥ ✥

 On the other hand, it's difficult to form a consensus direction across an overly large group, and too many cooks spoil the broth.
 A development department of handfuls of people can eventually achieve consensus but usually can do so only with long mutual deliberation and socialization.
 Such delay is intolerable in a responsive business.

 In the lean startup model, everybody does everything, whether related to business, process or production.
 The problem is that market shearing layers (different segments of the market whose needs evolve at different rates) and rates of change can be different than those of development.
 Market analysis and planning can play out over months, while development for the market typically follows a monthly rhythm (Follow The Moon) and can be as short as a day, or even hours or minutes, for field site emergencies.
 So putting both of these functions in one tightly coupled organizational unit puts stress on the people and on schedules.
 Such a model is not sustainable as the enterprise grows.

 The team is autonomous: self-selected, self-organizing, and self-managing.
 Give the individuals a collective identity to realize the Product Owner's vision.
 The Product Owner can tell them: "This is your product: do it."